Our risk governance

 Line management in the business is accountable for risk management, which together with the risk function and internal audit form our ‘three lines of defence’ of risk management.

-Management as the first line of defence
+Management is the first line of defence.

-Management are responsible for:
+Management are accountable for:

 - implementing and monitoring the operation of our system of internal control